 - I believe that was a typo, it takes place between Avengers (summer 2012) and the pilot episode of Agents of SHIELD (summer 2013).
 So that would make Iron Man 3 take place December of 2012.

 What's Wrong With the Mark VII?

-Except when he meets Rhodey in the beginning of the movie, he leaves his Mark VII on the street, wide-open like someone would park their motorcycle.
+- Except when he meets Rhodey in the beginning of the movie, he leaves his Mark VII on the street, wide-open like someone would park their motorcycle.
 It's already open and waiting when he walks out to enter it and fly off.
-The previous troper mentioned his biometric id/lockdown protocol, so he now only seems worried about people reverse engineering the suit, not stealing it, as that has been addressed.
+He now only seems worried about people reverse engineering the suit, not stealing it, as that has been addressed.
 It's unlikely someone can reverse engineer it while he sits in a diner.
 Side note, the suit may have been in his sight the whole time he was in the restaurant.